tgc-bot/FourAcesContracts/Membership.md

 9. The M.O.A.
 MAY issue citations to prevent unruly behaviour or unsportsmanlike conduct.

-10. The M.O.A. withholds the authority to seize the winnings of a game if it is contested who wins.

-    14. The M.O.A. will, in such a case, ensure the winnings are safely kept until a clear winner has been decided.

-    15. When a winner has been decided by the M.O.A., those winnings previously seized SHALL be handed over to the Member who won.

-11. Failure to cooperate with the M.O.A. is punishable by citation or termination, where applicable, and to the discretion of the M.O.A.
+10. Failure to cooperate with the M.O.A. is punishable by citation or termination, where applicable, and to the discretion of the M.O.A.

-    16. In the instance of a termination, Management MUST also agree to a majority verdict.
+    14. In the instance of a termination, Management MUST also agree to a majority verdict.

 ## X: M.O.A.
 Investigations